ocbe-uio/BAPS/README.md

 # Installation

+## Pre-requisites

+To install and run BAPS, you will probably need:

+1. A local installation of MATLAB (i.e., not the web version).
+You can download the latest version [here](https://se.mathworks.com/downloads/) (assuming you have a license)
+2. MATLAB Compiler and/or MATLAB Compiler SDK (may be an available option as you install MATLAB)

 ## Running MATLAB from the command line

 Open a terminal.
 From the root folder of this repository, open MATLAB.
 Assuming MATLAB is installed in `/path/to/matlab`, this can be done by typing: